austinsonger/Infosec-Questions/README.md

 ### 105. You see a user logging in as root to perform basic functions.
 Is this a problem?

+A Linux admin account (root) has many powers that are not permitted for standard users.
+That being said, it is not always necessary to log all the way off and log back in as root in order to do these tasks.
+For example, if you have ever used the ‘run as admin’ command in Windows, then you will know the basic concept behind ‘sudo’ or ‘superuser (root) do’ for whatever it is you want it to do.
+It’s a very simple and elegant method for reducing the amount of time you need to be logged in as a privileged user.
+The more time a user spends with enhanced permissions, the more likely it is that something is going to go wrong – whether accidentally or intentionally.

 ### 106. What is data protection in transit vs data protection at rest?

+Data protection at rest aims to secure inactive data stored on any device or network.
+While data at rest is sometimes considered to be less vulnerable than data in transit, attackers often find data at rest a more valuable target than data in motion

 ### 107. You need to reset a password-protected BIOS configuration.
 What do you do?

+Almost all motherboards use a small coin sized CMOS battery to store all BIOS settings along with the password.
+To reset the password, unplug the PC, open the cabinet and remove the CMOS battery for approx. 15-30 minutes and then put it back.
+It'll reset all BIOS settings as well as the password and you'll need to re-enter all settings.

+If it fails, then try to remove the battery for at least one hour.

+By Using Motherboard Jumper:

+Almost all motherboards contain a jumper that can clear all CMOS settings along with the BIOS password.
+The location of this jumper varies depending upon the motherboard brand.
+You should read your motherboard manual to check its location.
+If you don't have the manual then look for the jumpers near the CMOS battery.
+Most of the manufacturer label the jumper as CLR, CLEAR, CLEAR CMOS, etc.

+When you find the jumper, look carefully.
+There will be 3 pins and the jumper will be joining the center pin to either left or right pin.
+What you need to do, is remove the jumper and join the center pin to the opposite pin. e.g. if the jumper joins center pin to left pin, then remove it and join center pin to right pin.
+Now wait for a few seconds and then again remove the jumper and join the center pin to left pin.

+Make sure to turn the PC off before opening the cabinet and resetting the jumper.

 ## [Risk management](##risk-management)